DelroyGayle/Biblia-Posters-PP5/README.md

 ### Imagery

-Imagery
-The source for my images are the following Stock image sites
+The source for my images are the following Stock image sites:

 1. [Unspash](https://unsplash.com)<br>